 FAQs about careers in the medical associate professions

-Healthcare professionals working as surgical care practitioners will usually need to maintain their professional registration too (eg as a registered nurse with the NMC, ODP with the HCPC)
+Healthcare professionals working as surgical care practitioners will usually need to maintain their professional registration too (eg as a registered nurse with the NMC, ODP with the HCPC).

+• Physician associates usually start on AfC band 7 although can train through an internship on band 6.
 Surgical care practitioners and anaesthesia associates are likely to be AfC band 6 while training, then band 7 once they have finished their training.

-Yes, it depends on the role you are interested in, but is certainly possible if you have the right qualifications and background.
+• Yes, it depends on the role you are interested in, but is certainly possible if you have the right qualifications and background.
 As an example, read about Sara who went from being a nurse to a surgical care practitioner.
 You can also read about Antoinette who was a nurse and now works as an anaesthesia associate.

 Make a comment or report a problem with this page